+• Paid leave: Health benefits will continue unchanged during the period an active employee is on active payroll status.

+Unpaid leave:

-- Paid Leave: Health benefits may be continued during paid leave as set forth in the Addendum. - Unpaid Leave: - Family and medical leave: The Participating Employer will continue to contribute the employer share of applicable premiums to maintain Medical Benefit Plan coverage for an employee on leave under the Family and Medical Leave Act (FMLA) for up to 24 weeks (12 pay periods) in any two-year period, provided that the employee premium share for such coverage, if any, is made directly to the employing agency on a timely basis.
+- Family and medical leave: The State will continue to contribute the employer share of applicable premiums to maintain Medical Benefit Plan coverage for an employee on leave under the Family and Medical Leave Act (FMLA) for up to 24 weeks (12 pay periods) in any two-year period, provided that the employee premium share for such coverage, if any, is made directly to the employing agency on a timely basis.
 An employee who is eligible for Federal but not State FMLA is entitled to up to 12 weeks of continued coverage for health benefits in any 12-month period, provided that employee premium share, if any, is made directly to the employing agency on a timely basis.
 The FMLA also provides certain military family leave entitlements.
 Eligible employees may take FMLA leave for specified reasons related to certain military deployments of their family members.
-Additionally, they may take up to 26 weeks of FMLA leave in a single 12-month period to care for a covered servicemember with a serious injury or illness.

-- Employee medical leave: The Participating Employer will continue to contribute the employer share of applicable premiums to maintain Medical Benefit Plan coverage for an employee on personal medical leave for the period of time set forth in Effective Date of Coverage, provided the employee premium share, if any, is paid directly to the employing agency on a timely basis. - Workers' Compensation: An employee who is on leave while receiving Workers' Compensation benefits attributable to employment with the Participating Employer may continue to participate in the Medical Benefit Plan. - Military Leave: If a covered member leaves to perform military service, the member may elect to remain on existing medical coverage for up to 24 months while serving by paying the employee share of the premium.
+Additionally, they may take up to 26 weeks of FMLA leave in a single 12-month period to care for a covered servicemember with a serious injury or illness. - Employee medical leave: The State will continue to contribute the employer share of applicable premiums to maintain Medical Benefit Plan coverage for an employee on personal medical leave for the length of the illness, up to 12 calendar months, provided the employee premium share, if any, is paid directly to the employing agency on a timely basis. - Leave other than illness or injury (less than four months duration): If the duration of leave is expected to be less than four months, the employee may stay enrolled in the Medical Benefit Plan by paying the full amount of the premium (employee and State share) directly to the agency. - Leave other than illness or injury (four months or more): If the duration of leave is expected to be, or extends for four months or longer, the employee will be offered continuation coverage under COBRA procedures. - Other medical leave: In addition to any leave under FMLA or personal medical leave in excess of 12 months, an additional period of coverage may be allowed if provided for in a specific collective bargaining agreement. - Military Leave: If a covered member leaves to perform military service, the member may elect to remain on existing medical coverage for up to 24 months while serving by paying the employee share of the premium. - Workers' Compensation: An employee who is on leave while receiving Workers' Compensation benefits attributable to State of Connecticut employment may continue to participate in the Medical Benefit Plan.
+As required by statute, the State will continue to contribute the employer share of applicable premiums to maintain Medical Benefit Plan coverage while the employee is receiving Workers' Compensation benefits.
+The employee must continue to pay the employee premium share, if any.
+The affected employee must make arrangements for either direct payment to the agency, or if leave benefits are used to supplement Workers' Compensation, by payroll deduction of the employee's premium share.